Celine Dion: 2003–2007: A New Day... residency

 In early 2002, Dion announced a three-year, 600-show contract to appear five nights a week in an entertainment extravaganza, A New Day..., at the Colosseum at Caesars Palace.
 This move was generally seen as risky, but journalist Miriam Nunzio wrote it was "one of the smartest business decisions in years by any major recording artist".
 Dion conceived the show after seeing O by Franco Dragone during her break from recording, and it premiered on 25 March 2003, in a 4,000-seat arena specifically designed for her show and modelled after the Roman Colosseum.
 Many stars attended the opening night including Dick Clark, Alan Thicke, Kathy Griffin, Lance Bass, and Justin Timberlake, who hosted the television special.
 The show, directed by Dragone and choreographed by Mia Michaels, was a combination of dance, music, and visual effects.
 It included Dion performing her biggest hits against an array of dancers and special effects.
 Reviewer Mike Weatherford felt that, at first, Dion was not as relaxed as she should be, and at times, it was hard to find her among the excessive stage ornamentation and dancers.
 However, he noted the show had become more enjoyable over the course of its run, because of her improved stage-presence and simplified costumes.

 The show was well received by audiences; it routinely sold out until its end in late 2007.
 Ticket prices averaged US $135.33.
 According to Pollstar, Dion sold 322,000 tickets and grossed US $43.9 million in the first half of 2005, and by July 2005, she had sold out 315 out of 384 shows.
 By the end of 2005, she grossed more than US $76 million, placing sixth on Billboard's Money Makers list for 2005.
 Because of the show's success, her contract was extended into 2007 for an undisclosed sum.
 On 5 January 2007, it was announced the show would end on 15 December 2007, with tickets for the period after October 2007 having gone on sale from 1 March.
-According to Billboard, A New Day... is the most successful residency of all time, grossing over US$385 million ($ million in dollars) and drawing nearly three million people to 717 shows.
+According to Billboard, A New Day... is the most successful residency, grossing over US$385 million ($ million in dollars) and drawing nearly three million people to 717 shows.
 The Live in Las Vegas: A New Day...
 DVD was released on 10 December 2007, in Europe and the following day in North America.